wn/gitignore/README.md

 # gitignore

-This repository contains a brew package to automatically generate gitignores of a particular language.
+This repository contains a brew package to automatically generate gitignores for your repository.
 Enter the languages that you wish to set up gitignore for, and a .gitignore file will be generated.
 Allows for multiple langauges.

 ## Requirements